 Force feeding a competent hunger striker against his/her wish: Hunger strikers willfully put their lives at risk for a cause and prefer their movement to be responded however they do not wish to die and hence, not suicidal (23).
 Yet, it has also been considered an act of suicide due to the fact that voluntary starvation to the point of death is suicide.
 The act of suicide is still illegal in few countries e.g. Malaysia (30).
 An individual who exercises their right to freedom of expression or basic human rights through hunger strike can be opposed by the state or country which identifies it as an act of suicide.
 They are force fed in the interest of the society which has a duty to protect an individual’s life (24).
 Force feeding is feeding an individual against their will which usually involves physical restraint and intervention to provide nutrition (31) Although aimed to prevent starvation, it is an anticipated rigorous form of treatment so physicians should neither force feed nor be forced to feed against their professional values.
 When physicians are legally obliged to force feed, should law win over ethics (24)?
 Does the sanctity of life surpass an individual’s rights over themselves?
 It has also been indicated that while feeding the physician should try to employ the least deleterious method and humane way.
-But once the respect for autonomy shifts to the interest of the society, it makes no difference whether they turn to humane force feeding or artificial feeding.
-Artificial feeding although considered less aggressive, is sstill not ideal.
-The fact that the force feeding is lawful does not mean that it is ethical or irrefutable.
+But once the respect for autonomy shifts to the interest of the society, it makes no difference whether they turn to humane force feeding or artificial feeding ( I don’t understand this reasoning).
+Artificial feeding although considered less aggressive, is sstill not ideal (why?
+It is still intruding the human body.
+Please be clear on reasoning!!).
+The fact that the force feeding is lawful does not mean that it is ethical or irrefutable (author forgets regrettably to refer to force-feeding cases, such as the G-bay cases in USA, documented by PHR)).
 It interferes with an individual’s human right, integrity and dignity hence is deemed inappropriate.
 The Universal Declaration on Bioethics and Human Rights in article 3.2 states that ‘…the interests and welfare of the individual should have priority over the sole interest of science and society’.
 Autonomy, personal integrity and consent are few other principles of the declaration are violated.
 Force feeding disrupts human dignity by depriving patients of their rights.
 Autonomy is misplaced when a mentally competent person is no longer considered an individual being but as a means.
 It harms further when the procedure is directed against their valid consent and personal integrity.
 Article 28 of the declaration advocates against the application of its principles in contrary to human rights and dignity.
 In fact any act contrary to human dignity is objected by the declaration (17).
 Physicians have a moral obligation to educate and bring social awareness about the harmful practices of force feeding.
 They should challenge and eliminate them.
 It is also recommended to have a multidisciplinary approach with solidarity and cooperation at national and international level.